-At BrownFlynn, we believe in giving back to our local communities as a vital part of our everyday activities.
-Additionally, stakeholders indicated the importance of employee involvement in community organizations and participation on boards, stating that BrownFlynn employees are poised to contribute to boards given their skillsets.
+At BrownFlynn, giving back to our local communities is core to our culture.
+Stakeholders stressed the importance of employee involvement in community organizations and participation on boards, stating BrownFlynn employees are poised to contribute to boards given their skillsets.

-We integrate volunteerism into our business and culture through our Volunteer Time Off policy, which offers each employee 40 hours of paid volunteer time annually; including community involvement in performance reviews; and sponsoring company volunteer efforts.
-This is a common trend among companies aspiring to be top places to work, as people seek to work for companies that have volunteer opportunities or other corporate responsibility efforts.
+We promote volunteerism in our business and culture through our Volunteer Time Off policy, which offers each employee 40 hours of paid volunteer time annually, including community involvement in performance reviews, and sponsoring company volunteer efforts.

 Adoption Network Cleveland

 Aurora Local Schools

 Big Brothers Big Sisters of Greater Cleveland

 Chagrin Valley Little Theatre

 City of Cleveland Mayor Frank Jackson’s Sustainability Advisory Council

 Cleveland 2030 District

 Cleveland Climate Action Fund